windingwind/doc-for-zotero-plugin-dev/Zotero Plugin Development.md

 The `Item` is the most common data object in Zotero.
 Some important types of items include:

 - Regular Item: A bibliographic item, such as a book, article, or webpage.
-- Attachment Item: An attachment, such as a PDF file, a snapshot, or a image in the note.
+- Attachment Item: An attachment, such as a PDF file, a snapshot, or an image in the note.
 - Note Item: A note item.
 - Annotation Item: An annotation item.
 It always belongs to an attachment item.

-> 📖 Terminology: Child Item v.s Standalone Item
+> 📖 Terminology: Child Item v.s.
+Standalone Item
 >
-> A child item is an item that has a parent item, such as an attachment item has a parent regular item.
+> A child item is an item that has a parent item, such as an attachment item with a parent regular item.
 A standalone item is an item that does not have a parent item.
+Attachment items may be either child items or standalone items.

-The `Item` object has the following important properties and methods:
+The `Item` class has the following important properties and methods:

 - `itemType`: the type of the item.
 For example, `book`, `journalArticle`, `attachment`, `note`, etc.
 - `parentItem`: the parent item of the item.
-If the item is a standalone item, the parent item is `null`.
+A standalone item has a `null` parent.
 - `topLevelItem`: the top-level item of the item.
 If the item is a standalone item, the top-level item is the item itself.
 - `isTopLevelItem()`: indicates whether the item is a top-level item.
 - `isRegularItem()`: indicates whether the item is a regular item.